newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Arrest charge(s), code, and description

-Nevertheless, New York government agencies maintain record retention and disposition schedules per the law—from less than a year to permanency.
+In New York, arrest information may remain permanently on records unless sealed or expunged under state law.
+In New York, government agencies maintain record retention and disposition schedules from less than a year to permanency.
 As such, a specific agency's arrest files may be destroyed or disposed of when a particular timeline passes, and a record has no administrative, legal, fiscal, or historical value.

 The New York State Archives oversees the retention and disposition of local and state agency records in New York.
 The agency publishes the Retention and Disposition Schedule for New York Local Government Records (LGS-1), which NYS local governments adopt.

 According to the LGS-1 schedule, local law enforcement departments permanently maintain incident, complaint, or arrest summary records or logs not submitted to the DCJS.
-However, a case investigation record for an adult, juvenile, or youthful offender, which may include the arrest report and final case disposition, is retained according to the record's classification.
+However, case investigation records for adults, juveniles, or youthful offenders, which may include the arrest reports and final case dispositions, are retained according to the records' classifications.
 For instance, case investigation records for homicides, arson (1st, 2nd, or 3rd degree), and suicides are maintained permanently.
-Meanwhile, case investigation records for misdemeanors are retained for five years after a case is closed, and records related to violations or traffic infractions are maintained for a year after a case is closed, and so on.
+Meanwhile, case investigation records for misdemeanors are retained for five years after case closure, and records related to violations or traffic infractions are maintained for a year after, and so on.

-It should be noted an agency's retention schedule only covers records held by the agency; it does not imply that such records will be deleted or disposed of statewide or across other agencies.
-Only a sealing or expungement order can do that.
+Information seekers should note that an agency's retention schedule only covers records in its possession; it does not imply that such records will be deleted or disposed of statewide or across other agencies unless there is a sealing or expungement order.

 Expunge an Arrest Record in New York

-New York permits expungement—the physical destruction or erasure of records—only for certain marijuana/cannabis offenses (Criminal Procedure Law § 160.50 (5)(a)).
-An expungement of a marijuana offense treats the related arrest, court case, and conviction like they never happened.
+New York permits expungement or physical destruction, or erasure of records, only for certain marijuana/cannabis offenses (Criminal Procedure Law § 160.50 (5)(a)).
+An expungement of a marijuana offense treats the related arrest, court case, and conviction as if they never happened.
 Subsequently, the record:

 • Will not show up during criminal history checks